James-of-Africa/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This report shows an example of literate programming in the R programming language.
-It is used to show how a data analysis can be made reproducible.

 ## Loading and preprocessing the data